arthuraa/extructures/README.md

   `f x != x` only for finitely many values of `x` (defined in `fperm`)

 Here, `T` ranges over instances of `ordType` (defined in `ord`), which are types endowed with a decidable total order relation.
-(For `ffun def`, the codomain of the codomain of `def` must be an `eqType` as well.)
-Basic data types such as `nat`, `bool`, `option`, products, and sums are all pre-declared as instances of `ordType`.
+(For `ffun def`, the codomain of `def` must be an `eqType` as well.)
+Basic data types such as
+`nat`, `bool`, `option`, products, and sums are all pre-declared as instances of `ordType`.
 Instances for other types can be transported via subtyping, injective functions, etc., as for other MathComp classes, or derived